noinarisak/okta-inline-hook-simple-http-endpoint/README.md

 ## Deploy

-> NOTE: Serverless Framework cli needs to [setup](https://www.serverless.com/framework/docs/).
+> NOTE: Serverless Framework cli needs to be [setup](https://www.serverless.com/framework/docs/).

 In order to deploy the you endpoint simply run